lupyuen/zig-bl602-nuttx/README.md

 Which is a list of C Types and Functions from the LoRaWAN Library.

-TODO: Use this to visualise the Call Graph (by module) for the LoRaWAN Library.
+Let's use this to visualise the Call Graph (by module) for the LoRaWAN Library.

-TODO: Render Call Graph with Mermaid.js
+We'll render the Call Graph with Mermaid.js...

 https://mermaid-js.github.io/mermaid/#/./flowchart?id=flowcharts

-TODO: Group LoRaWAN Functions in Call Graph by LoRaWAN Module (Subgraph), so we can see the calls across LoRaWAN Modules
+And we'll group LoRaWAN Functions in Call Graph by LoRaWAN Module (Subgraph), so we can see the calls across LoRaWAN Modules.

 # Heisenbug